-- Careful management after heavy rain and wet periods will reduce the impact of short-term waterlogging.
-Intensive stocking, cultivation and heavy vehicular traffic should be minimal during these periods. - Installation and maintenance of subsurface mole and tile drains will reduce the risk of short-term waterlogging. - If compaction occurs, aeration at the correct depth and moisture condition can be of benefit.
+- Careful management after heavy rainfall and wet periods will reduce the impact of short-term waterlogging.
+Intensive stocking, cultivation and vehicular traffic should be minimised during these periods. - Installation and maintenance of subsurface mole and tile drains will reduce the risk of short-term waterlogging. - If compaction occurs, aeration at the correct moisture condition and depth can be of benefit.